 For sea kayakers the clear waters around Dunbar offer an opportunity to explore beautiful coastline with its harbours, caves, cliffs and sandy beaches, as well as abundant marine life.
 If you have your own kayak then access is easy from both Belhaven and East beach as well as in the Harbour.
 East from Dunbar there is dramatic coastal scenery with cliff faces, rock formations and caves to explore.
 To the west are more beaches and small islands, and if you are local then the Lothian Sea Kayak Club organise trips, kayak hire and training in the area for their members.
 Dun Eideann Sea Kayaking also organise guided trips along the East Lothian coast.

 Foxfall is like no other ropes course in the UK; there’s no safety harnesses, just water!
 Foxfall consists of four runs, all of which will test your skill and balance.
 Complete the course with ziplines into the water.
 The Aqua Park obstacle course has over 20 Ninja Warrior-style features including a Tyre Run, Ninja-Jump, Eagles Nest, a 3.8m Mount Rainer slide and 2m high freefalling slides.
 The courses can be enjoyed by all abilities making them suitable for families, individuals, large groups and birthday parties.
 Finish off with a session on the Ringos and your group will be delighted.
-There are many other activities at Foxlake for you to experience and an excellent cafe to recharge your batteries and look out for a new water attraction opening in summer 2023.